 - Limiting purchasing to what we need saves a huge amount of money over time, including all those parking fees at shopping centres!

-- Branded cleaning products are so much more expensive than homemade ones.
-We’ve also found that switching has saved a ton of money and lessened allergies and eczema in family members, which saves on medication costs
+- Branded cleaning products are so expensive than, we’ve found that switching to homemade cleaning products has saved a ton of money and lessened allergies and eczema in family members, which saves on medication costs

 - Buying longer lasting goods that can be repaired is starting to reap rewards now, both in terms of replacement and disposal costs